What is a Doula?

 A doula does not perform a clinical role and does not take the place of a midwife, obstetrician, or nurse.

-A birth plan or birth path is prepared in advance of your birth.
-It is a document outlining the wishes and choices you would like to make during the stages of birth and with your baby.
+A birth plan/path/map is prepared in advance of your birth.
+It is a vision outlining the wishes and choices you would like to make during the stages of birth and with your baby.

-This document should be reviewed with your support partner/team, your doula, and your midwife or obstetrician during your pregnancy so that they are aware of your preferences.
+Your vision should be shared with your support team during your pregnancy so that everyone involved in the birth is aware of your preferences.

 -